 Types of Christmas Trees – The Douglas fir is the Most Popular

-The Leland Cypress is a good pick for those who have allergies to most types of Christmas trees.
-With their feathery and softer needles, the typical “evergreen scent” is a bit milder than other tree species.
-The colors vary a bit, anywhere from dark green toward a light gray hue.
-These are one of the most popular trees in the Southeastern portion of the United States.
+The Leland Cypress is a great choice for those who have allergies to certain types of Christmas trees.
+With its feathery, soft needles, the typical “evergreen scent” is milder than that of other species.
+The color of this tree can range from dark green to a light gray hue.
+It is especially popular in the Southeastern United States.

 Share: